-Black Rage, (2015) again taken from a literary source, this time a facsimile of the cover of the landmark 1968 publication ‘Black Rage’, in which two psychiatrists examine the insidious effects of the heritage of slavery on the lives, loves and actions of African-Americans in the face of persistent racism.
+Black Rage (2015) again taken from a literary source, this time a facsimile of the cover of the landmark 1968 publication ‘Black Rage’.
+In it, two psychiatrists examine the insidious effects of slavery on the lives, loves and actions of African-Americans in the face of persistent racism.
 Cracks, abrasions and dents are recorded in the manner of a conservator checking the condition of an object.
 These notations describe the various flaws found on the cover due to age and wear, the detached and methodical mode of their reporting is at odds with the anger of emotion asserted by the title.
 Ligon’s work is an incisive exploration of American history, literature, and society that questions and criticises the persistence of racism through the legacies of painting and conceptual art.
 Whether constructed from neon lights, coal dust, glitter, paint, or photographs, Ligon’s work fluctuates between humour and startling honesty, reminding viewers that intolerance remains ubiquitous.